How popular is email? Estimates are that 205 billion email messages are sent every day.

 Discussions about passwords have been known to make people’s eyes glaze over, but the topic is important.
 With the rise in brute force attacks and the continuing tendency of humans to create weak passwords, we turn to multifactor authentication (MFA).

 The most secure email clients include this option, which requires users to enter a second login code, often sent to their smartphone, in order to access the email program.
-It’s another layer of security to confound hackers and make your 2019 email campaigns a glorious success.
+It’s another layer of security to confound hackers and make your future email campaigns a glorious success.